Chahrazed-l/AgentBPMS/README.md

  If the total number of the current tasks within a tenant is >> parameter of steadiness (allowed number of tasks per tenant).
  The agents will close quickly the extra tasks.

-If the total number of the current tasks within a tenant is <= parameter of steadiness: the agents will not do anything in term of task execution.
+If the total number of the current tasks within a tenant is <= parameter of steadiness: the agents will not do anything in term of tasks execution.